dreamingrainbow/kissphpmvc/README.md

 ### What is this repository for? ###
 ## Quick summary ##
-<p>KISS PHP MVC is a simple php framework for building web applications.
-Using pretty url's and simple routing you can build application quickly and
-remain Object oriented and develop with expansion in mind.</p>
+KISS PHP MVC is a simple php framework for building web applications.
+Using pretty url's and simple routing you can build application quickly and remain Object oriented and develop with expansion in mind.

 ## Version ##
 1.0